carpentries/instructor-training/_episodes/08-motivation.md

 As instructors, we can learn to avoid talking disparagingly about our learners' choice of text editors and levels of technical knowledge.
 There are other factors, however, that contribute to demotivation, some of which are either systemic, or built into our psychological makeup as human beings.
-We can't always control these demotivators - often they come from outside classrom - but we can be aware of them, and take certain actions to lessen their impact by thinking carefully about the language that we use and how we interact with our learners.
+We cannot always control these demotivators - often they come from outside classrom - but we can be aware of them, and take certain actions to lessen their impact by thinking carefully about the language that we use and how we interact with our learners.